uho/docker-forth/README.md

 # Docker-Forth - Docker images for popular Forth systems

-When yo try to write portable Forth programs it is hard to verify that your program is in deed compatible to a wide variaty of Standard Forth systems.
+When you try to write portable Forth programs it is hard to verify that your program is in deed compatible to a wide variety of Standard Forth systems.
 It would be ideal if you could test your program against many systems.
 With Forth systems in docker containers you now can.